 I saw this beautiful infographic recently about 7 fun ways to improve your memory, but I’d like to add to it.
 Not only are these 7 fun ways to improve your memory, they can also help with learning German.

-But first the infographic from The Memory Improvement ( unfortunately, the site seems to have disappeared).
+But first the infographic from The Memory Improvement.
 Have a look at it, then once you’ve scrolled down, see my additional comments to each point.

 Find more education infographics on e-Learning Infographics

 Here are my thoughts: